Arvideid/minecraft_cc/README.md

 You can expand this system by:

-1. Adding more commands to the turtle
+1. Adding more commands to the turtle client
 2. Creating specialized turtles for different tasks
 3. Implementing a security system with passwords
 4. Building a turtle management dashboard for multiple turtles